Friends of Hastings Cemetery

 Charles Phillips -

 Drowned March 3 1891 “Erected by the widows of Charles Phillips and Henry Brazier”.

-Charles Phillips, Henry Brazier, (whose father and brother were drowned in the “James and Elizabeth”) were lost when the “Henrietta” broke up on a groyne, having twice tried to reach the shore at the Fishmarket, they were swept west to Bopeep.
+Charles Phillips and Henry Brazier, were lost when the “Henrietta” broke up on a groyne, having twice tried to reach the shore at the Fishmarket, they were swept west to Bopeep.

 The Hastings fishing fleet suffered one of its worst-

 Henry Adams was drowned when the “Linnet” was broken up on the pier rocks, his body was found at St Leonards and his hands were still trying to take off his oilskins.